wjsilva19/ig_cbir/README.md

 * cv2 4.2.0

 ## Instructions
+* Run train.py if you want to train the model in the same way as in the paper.
 * Run precision.py if you want to replicate precision results presented in the paper.

 ## Citation